-1. Filing a Complaint
+Filing a Complaint:

-Any individual, who believes that he or she has been discriminated against, harassed or bullied is strongly encouraged to file a complaint orally or in writing to any of the following individuals:
+Any individual, who believes that he or she has been discriminated against, harassed, or bullied is strongly encouraged to file a complaint orally or in writing to any of the following individuals:

-- a. the principal or assistant principal of the school at which either the alleged perpetrator or alleged victim attends or is employed; - b. an immediate supervisor if the individual making the complaint is an employee; - c. the executive director of human resources if the alleged perpetrator or alleged victim is an employee of the school system (or the superintendent if the executive director of human resources is the alleged perpetrator); - d. the Title IX coordinator for claims of sex discrimination or sexual harassment; - e. the Section 504 coordinator or the ADA coordinator for claims of discrimination on the basis of a disability; or - f. for claims of other forms of prohibited discrimination, the applicable civil rights coordinator as established in policy 1710/4021/7230
+- a.
+The principal or assistant principal of the school at which either the alleged perpetrator or alleged victim attends or is employed - b.
+The Title IX coordinator for claims of sex discrimination or sexual harassment - c.
+The Section 504 coordinator or the ADA coordinator for claims of discrimination on the basis of a disability - d.
+For claims of other forms of prohibited discrimination, the applicable civil rights coordinator as established in Policy 1710/4021/7230

-2. Time Period for Filing a Complaint
+Time Period for Filing a Complaint:

 A complaint should be filed as soon as possible but no later than 30 days after disclosure or discovery of the facts giving rise to the complaint.
-Complaints submitted after the 30-day period may be investigated; however, individuals should recognize that delays in reporting may significantly impair the ability of school officials to investigate and respond to such complaints.

-3. Informal Resolution
+Informal Resolution:

-The board acknowledges that many complaints may be addressed informally without a full investigation and/or hearing, through such methods as conferences or mediation.
-The board encourages the use of informal procedures such as mediation to the extent possible; however, mediation or other informal procedures will not be used to resolve complaints alleging sexual assault or sexual violence complaints by a student of sexual harassment perpetrated by an employee, or when otherwise inappropriate.
+Many complaints may be addressed informally without a full investigation and/or hearing, through such methods as conferences or mediation.
+Informal procedures such as mediation should be used to the extent possible; however, mediation or other informal procedures will not be used to resolve complaints alleging sexual assault or sexual violence complaints by a student of sexual harassment perpetrated by an employee, or when otherwise inappropriate.